mozilla/glean/docs/dev/core/new-metric-type.md

 # Adding a new metric type

-Data in Glean is stored in so called metrics.
+Data in Glean is stored in so-called metrics.
 You can find the full list of implemented metric types [in the user overview](/user/metrics/index.md).

 Adding a new metric type involves defining the metric type's API, its persisted and in-memory storage as well as its serialization into the ping payload.